xNicklaj/Butter/Docs/Scriptable_Events.md

 ![](/Docs/Assets/Scene_Event.png)

-As usual the first step is to go the asset explorer and create a new scriptable event of type int, which you can find under `Create > Simple SOAP > Events`.
+As usual the first step is to go the asset explorer and create a new scriptable event of type int, which you can find under `Create > Butter > Events`.

 ![](/Docs/Assets/Area_Event.png)